jbarratt/rpsls/README.md

 		- on notification failure
 			- unset that connection id from the game
 			- remove the connectionid -> gameid entry

-Preventing race conditions at write idea:
-Game / round / responses count -- fail the write if the responses is != 0, which means you need to do the math

 Access patterns: